ryanhuffman93/dna-matching/README.md

 ## Testing
 To run this program, enter the name of the csv file followed by the name of the .txt document you would like to compare in the command line.
-A few examples of both documents have been provided in this project's assets.
-They answer key for each file is as follows:
+Examples of both documents have been provided in this project's assets.
+The answer key for each file is as follows:

 *python dna.py assets/large.csv assets/11.txt* should result in 'Hermione'